 K) Input your domain name

-Enter your domain name and wait for verification by the system. ensure that it is properly pointing to Bluehost.
+Enter your domain name and wait for verification by the system.
+Ensure that it is properly pointing to Bluehost.
+To point GoDaddy domain to Bluehost.

 L) Confirm domain assignment